 A declaration with type variables introduces a new scope for that variable.
 For example, in the following control declaration, the scope of the type variable H extends to the end of the declaration: control c<H>( ... ) { ... } // scope of H ends here.

 The order of declarations is important; with the exception of parser states, all uses of a symbol must follow the symbol’s declaration.
-(This is a change from the P4 v1.1 specification, which allows declarations in any order.)
+(This is a change from the P4 v1.1 specification, which allows declarations in any order.
+This requirement is similar to the C language, and it significantly simplifies the implementation of compilers for P4, allowing compilers to use additional information about declared identifiers to resolve ambiguities.)

 Stateful elements